Adjustments to Income

 I have entered a 1098-E for student loan interest, but no amount is appearing on my return.
 Why?

-If you have entered Form 1098-E (Student Loan Interest Statement) into your tax return using OLT (Online Taxes) software, but the amount is not appearing on your return, this is likely due to one of the following reasons:
+If you have entered Form 1098-E into your return but the deduction (up to $2,500) is not appearing on Schedule 1, Line 21, it is likely due to one of the following reasons:

 Disclaimer: Always verify details with official Federal or State Department of Revenue Forms and Instructions.